tmroyal/OptionSetter.js/README.md

 }
 ```

-Another method way of doing this involves using the `.extend()` method provided
+One might also use the `.extend()` method provided
-by several libraries:
+by one of several libraries:

 ```
 functon MyObject(options){